2017 Shuler Hensley Awards

 Q: What kinds of questions are on the registration application?

-Q: If the show that my school would like to produce this year is not listed on the 2023 Jimmy’s Qualifying Roles and Show’s list is there anything that I, as a director, can do?
+Q: If the show that my school would like to produce this year is not listed on the 2024 Jimmy’s Qualifying Roles and Show’s list is there anything that I, as a director, can do?

 A: Yes.
-Working together with Elizabeth Lenhart , the Director of Arts Education, you can fill out an official appeals form and request a new show submission to be added to the list.
+Working together with Elizabeth Lenhart , the Director of Arts Education, you can fill out an official appeal form and request a new show submission to be added to the list.
 The Broadway League/Jimmy’s Appeals Review Committee meets once a quarter.
 If a school would like to submit an appeal, please contact Beth directly at elenhart@artsbridgega.org.

 It is also HIGHLY RECOMMENDED that they submit an appeal as soon as possible, to ensure a timely response since the process can take weeks/months to receive an offical result.

-A: Yes, a director and their team may set up a 30 minute session with our Director of Arts Education, Elizabeth Lenhart, in order to talk further and in more detail about the 2023-24 GHSMTAs.
+A: Yes, a director and their team may set up a 30 minute session with our Director of Arts Education, Elizabeth Lenhart, in order to talk further and in more detail about the 2024-25 GHSMTAs.
 You can request a session via email at elenhart@artsbridgega.org.

 Q: Are there any save-the-dates that I should know about?